English

 ENGLISH 1A - GRADE 9

 This course is designed to provide students with a foundation in writing, reading, and critical thinking necessary for continued success in high school.
 The course is intended for students currently enrolled in the SERP Program and the International Program who need further encouragement in reading, writing, speaking, and language development.
-The course is literature-based, with a comprehensive writing program covering both semesters.
-Students will respond in oral and written forms to the novel, short stories, epic poetry, drama, and nonfiction works they read, utilizing a variety of writing and presentation modes.
+Stemming from the sacramental worldview, the course is literature-based, with a comprehensive writing program covering both semesters.
+Students will respond in oral and written forms to the novel, short stories, epic poetry, drama, and nonfiction works they read, using a variety of writing and presentation modes.
 The course curriculum follows the literature focus similar to English 1, and includes instruction in research methodology and synthesis.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 20 minutes per day, can include weekends and breaks

 - Year